 So what’s good and what’s not?
 That’s tough say, because from my experience (both personally and feedback I have heard) the results are often quite different than FICO.

 But if I had to peg a number, I think it’s safe to say anything within the 700-to-740 range is good in terms of being approved for rewards credit cards, or getting a loan with a favorable rate.

 When you check your score online, there are at least a dozen others I can think of which are actively being used.

-It’s impossible to determine the worthiness of some types because they reveal almost no information about them.
+It’s impossible to determine the worthiness of some types because they reveal almost no information.
 For example, FreeScore.com uses its own formula and to the best of my knowledge, they haven’t released much information about it.

 There are websites like Credit Karma, Credit Sesame and Quizzle which offer free scores.
 Credit Karma uses TransUnion data, Credit Sesame uses Experian and Quizzle uses Equifax.
 I recommend these if you want to estimate what your FICO would be.
 And unlike the sites that try and sell you scores, these three are upfront and honest about the type of score you are getting — an “educational” score.
 Also, some issuers, including Discover, Barclaycard and Citi (as of April 2015) are starting to provide your TransUnion FICO score for free with billing statements.

 Whatever you do, just don’t pay money for a non-FICO score.
 If you’re going to pay money, then my belief is it should be a true FICO.